Motorcycle airbag jackets and vests are a relatively new technology for road bikes, so join us as we dig into this leading-edge safety gear.

 A rider also has the option of doubling up.
 Choose an airbag device with a bright fluorescent colour, and you also have a high-viz safety jacket.

-Another option is the integrated jacket – a normal motorcycle jacket with a built-in inflatable airbag device.
+Another option is the integrated jacket – a standard motorcycle jacket with a built-in inflatable airbag device.

-The airbags, when bought separately, may appear expensive compared to a normal jacket with a similar price tag.
+The airbags, when bought separately, may appear expensive compared to a regular jacket with a similar price tag.

 However, an integrated model avoids duplication and absorbs much of the cost.